DreamDevourer/DreamDevourer/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

+Hey world!
+I'm Nick 🖖

-I’m a multi-disciplinary designer who’s delivered creative and engaging solutions across Web design, UI/UX Design, digital and social media.
+I’m a multi-disciplinary product designer who’s delivered creative and engaging solutions across web design, Front-end Development, UI/UX design research and mobile applications.
+I'm more introvert than extrovert, I really have found an appreciation for working remotely but still connecting with lots of people daily.
+Yet, I still prefer “cameras off” most days so I can pace around the house - lol that works a lot to think about good solutions!

-My work can be seen at Maker Mockup, the largest mockups e-commerce in Brazil, the whole site is developed and designed by me with great care, quality and functionality, in addition to being fair to SEO.
+My work can be seen at Remotish Agency website, that I designed and managed part of this huge project with a great and professional team!
+Another good place to see my work is at Maker Mockup, the largest mockups e-commerce in Brazil, the whole site is developed and designed by me with great care, quality and functionality.
+I accumulated remote international experience through many projects in United States, Germany, Mexico and Brazil.
+I really appreciate flexible work and different challenges in a fast-paced, high tech environment.

-I have solid knowledge in prototyping and UI / UX interface design and I am able to develop them with a very organized and productive front-end, I do full-stack dev work.
+I love the process of building something new as well as finding and developing awesome people, be it my clients, employees, or networking relationships.

+I have solid professional experience acquired in services, B2B and agency companies in the technology, development, design and WebOps areas.

-My work has also been featured in Dribbble and Behance with my UI Kits that I develop and sell.
-At the moment I design themes for HubSpot Marketplace and Remotish.
+My work has also been featured in GitHub, HubSpot DevPost, Dribbble and Behance with my WebOps Design and development for HubSpot ecosystem.

+I also have Design graduation, Inbound marketing knowledge, Front-end development practical application and course, besides several Agile development courses and improvement courses in the areas of Design, Product Design, IT technologies, Remote Work Foundations and theirs convergence.

-If you are interested in the prototyping of any website, UI Kit, App or Social Media, please contact me via email.
+If you are interested in the prototyping of any website, Design System or App, please contact me!

-🦾 Hard Skills: Web design, branding and identity, typography, UI design, UX Design, InDesign, Adobe Suite, Photoshop, Illustrator, Affinity Designer, Affinity Publisher, Adobe Xd, Figma and Python.

-🧝‍♂️ Soft Skills: In my spare time you can catch me playing some jRPGs (Such as Chrono Trigger, Ni No Kuni and Star Ocean), FFXV, Overwatch or binge-watching some Linux stuff.

 👋 DON'T HESITATE TO ASK FOR HELP!
 If you have a project I can help with, please get in touch.